ysyk2021/the-art-of-effective-presentations-communicating-with-clarity-and-confidence-in-presentations/src/chapter-7-2.md

-Chapter 7: Managing Resistance to Effective Presentations: Developing Strategies for Overcoming Resistance
+Developing Strategies for Overcoming Resistance
 ==========================================================================================================

 Managing resistance is a critical component of effective presentations.
 In this chapter, we will explore strategies for developing effective ways to overcome resistance during presentations.